A few weeks ago, I shared an article about annual planning (and how Capitalogix does it.)

-To start with, resolutions only work if you actually "want" to make them happen.
-It's one thing to hope that something magically falls in your lap; it's another to want to do the work.
+Resolutions only work if you actually "want" to make them happen.
+It's one thing to hope that something happens; it's another to commit to making it happen.

 - Focus on What You Want.